tpascarella/sr50/docs/intro.md

 but my personal favorite is:
 * F-You money.
 *you can use your imagination to figure out what the F stands for.*

+F-You Money is a mindset as much as anything.
+People talk about financial independence like it *is a math problem*, but it isn't.
+The math behind it is, conceptually, very simple.
+Financial independence is a psychology problem.
+It is refusing to submit to your employer or your paycheck.

 ## What Actual Financial Freedom is Like